run-ai/docs/docs/Researcher/use-cases/use-cases.md

 ---
-title: User-case Documentation Overview
+title: User Cases
 ---
-# Overview: Use-cases Documentation
+# User Cases

 This is a collection of various client-requested use-cases.
 Each use-case is accompanied by a short live-demo video, along with all the files used.
 As we learn more about our clients' specific needs, this page will be updated with new content.